absmach/magistrala/docs/dev-guide.md

 - `channel.update` for channel update,
 - `channel.remove` for channel removal.

 By fetching and processing these events you can reconstruct `things` service state.
 If you store some of your custom data in `metadata` field, this is the perfect way to fetch it and process it.
 If you want to integrate through [docker-compose.yml](https://github.com/mainflux/mainflux/blob/master/docker/docker-compose.yml) you can use `mainflux-es-redis` service.
 Just connect to it and consume events from Redis Stream named `mainflux.things`.

 #### Thing create event

 Whenever thing is created, `things` service will generate new `create` event.
 This event will have the following format:
 ```
 1) "1555334740911-0"
-2)  1) "type"
+2)  1) "operation"
-    2) "device"
-    3) "operation"
-    4) "thing.create"
+    2) "thing.create"
-    5) "name"
+    3) "name"
-    6) "d0"
+    4) "d0"
-    7) "id"
+    5) "id"
-    8) "3c36273a-94ea-4802-84d6-a51de140112e"
+    6) "3c36273a-94ea-4802-84d6-a51de140112e"
-    9) "owner"
+    7) "owner"
-   10) "john.doe@email.com"
+    8) "john.doe@email.com"
-   11) "metadata"
+    9) "metadata"
-   12) "{}"
+   10) "{}"
 ```

 As you can see from this example, every odd field represents field name while every even field represents field value.
 This is standard event format for Redis Streams.
 If you want to extract `metadata` field from this event, you'll have to read it as string first, and then you can deserialize it to some structured format.